LaiMo2020/InhabitU/README.md

  - [Create Habit](https://github.com/LaiMo2020/InhabitU/blob/master/static/wireframe/mobile.create%20copy.png)

 ## User stories
-- As a user I want to create and edit a personal profile, so that I can store and return to my created habit-lists.
+- As a user I want to create and edit an overview of my habits, so that I can store and return to my created habit-lists.

   InhabitU enables the user by providing an option to register in the page and create a personal profile